 If your credit history contains defaults, CCJs, missed or late payments, or even instances of bankruptcy, you may think it’s going to be impossible to get a mortgage.
 But don’t give up hope!

-For every High Street bank that’s likely to turn you down, there’s a more specialist lender with more relaxed eligibility criteria who may be willing to take a view on your case.
+For every high street bank that’s likely to turn you down, there’s a specialist lender with relaxed eligibility criteria who may be willing to take a view on your case.
 You’ll just need to work with a mortgage broker who has experience in bad credit, and who knows exactly where to go for the best deals and the most competitive terms.